Michele-Curci/DNLP-Project/README.md

     * use 'qg.variants.json' as ‘INPUT FILE’ to extract entities from original sentences;

-    * use files present in QA_results folder to extract entities from answers.
+    * use files present in 'QA_results' folder to extract entities from answers.

 2) **QG**.py, **QG_prompt**.py contain respectively the code and the prompt for NER-based question generation, the selected prompt is equal to ‘entity’ to generate questions using the entities extracted in step 1).
 3) **QA**.py and **QA_prompt**.py contain respectively the code and the prompt for generating answers from original sentences and back-translated ones. ‘backtranslate_file’ must be selected among the ones present in the folder 'Perturbations' contained in 'Datasets/Extension1'.